thvdveld/smoltcp-rpl-docs/src/using_smoltcp.md

 ## 2. Implementing `smoltcp::phy::Device` for your platform

 `smoltcp` needs to be able to accept incoming packets and transmit packets.
-To be able for `smoltcp` to do this, a connection needs to be made between the TCP/IP stack and the hardware.
+For `smoltcp` to do this, a connection needs to be made between the TCP/IP stack and the hardware.
 This is done by implementing the [`smoltcp::phy::Device`](https://docs.rs/smoltcp/latest/smoltcp/phy/trait.Device.html) trait for the hardware:

 ```rust